TaymaaIbrahem/Coupons-System-App/README.md

   -The system's revenues are from the purchase of coupons by customers and the creation and updating of new coupons by the companies.

+  * Developed a full-stack Android application for managing supplier and customer coupons.
+  * Leveraged Java with Android Studio, and MySQL for back-end development.
+  * Implemented agile methodologies to collaborate effectively within a team environment.

   *this project was made as final project of the Android Development course by Tsofen and University of Haifa*